Subject Area: Management of Spare Parts Inventory

-Usually with spare parts inventory there is just one category, and that is often put together with other related categories.
+Usually with spare parts inventory management there is just one category, and that is often put together with other related categories.
 This means that there is one process for decision making and management of all different types of spare parts: small, large, cheap, expensive, imported, local.
 This makes it very difficult to develop the kind of specialist management insight that occurs in the retail and wholesale environment.

 8. Stock sales usually realize little return

 The great advantage of retail industries is the ability to have a sale.
 This might result in the loss of all margin or even a loss on the cost price, but it can move the stock and recover some significant value.

 With spare parts inventory management obsolete and excess items often have little or no resale value.

 What all these issues mean is that the risks associated with purchasing spare parts is much greater than with items in a retail environment.

 If not properly understood, these differences can drive companies to make inappropriate decisions on spare parts holdings that will have a significant impact on both the inventory availability and the level of funds that are invested in a company’s spare parts inventory.

 This means that companies should take more care with their spare parts inventory decision making, not less.

 It is precisely because the issues are many and the nuances subtle that here at SparePartsKnowHow.com we have developed as a platform to access a wide range of resources relating to spare parts inventory management and optimization.

 Author: Phillip Slater